Patients treated by urgency category (1,2,3)

 When a patient in Victoria is assessed by a surgeon as requiring elective surgery, they are categorised as urgent (Category 1: treatment within 30 days), semi-urgent (Category 2: treatment within 90 days) or non-urgent (Category 3: treatment within 12 months).
 They are then placed on a hospital-based wait list.

 Tap the buttons below for specific data about elective surgery patients treated by urgency category.
-You can search by date and health service.
-Select the 'View report' tab to see data by hospital.
+You can filter by hospital and urgency category.

 Scroll further down for more information about the data (measures).